-Shares can be risky as well as exciting.
-It's important to understand the risks and to get advice from the right people, but if you're ready to start investing, here are some important basics about the share market, how to buy and sell shares, and what it means to be a shareholder.
+It's important to understand the risks and get advice from the right people, but if you're ready to start investing, there are some key things you need to know about the share market, how to buy and sell shares, and what it means to be a shareholder.

 The more you understand, the better and smarter you'll be at managing your money long term.